m-edal/normet/docs/autodew.rst

     - Data Preparation: Prepares the input data for modeling and optionally trains a new model using AutoML.
     - Model Training: Trains or uses the provided model to learn the relationship between features and the target variable.
     - Rolling Window Decomposition: Applies a rolling window approach to decompose the time series into components over specified windows and intervals.
-    - Feature Normalization: Normalizes the data within each rolling window using `normalise` function.
+    - Feature normalisation: Normalises the data within each rolling window using `normalise` function.
     - Returns decomposed data (`dfr`) and model statistics (`mod_stats`) for evaluation and analysis.

     **Example Usage:**